-It’s also possible to brush your teeth with straight up organic activated charcoal powder and water, or to sprinkle a small amount over the top of your usual toothpaste.
+It’s also possible to brush your teeth with straight up activated charcoal powder and water, or to sprinkle a small amount over the top of your usual toothpaste.

 With the latter two options, you can expect to see your teeth and gums go black during use!
 Tempting as it is to keep on brushing until the black powder has all disappeared, try not to overdo it as this can wear down your enamel.

 Instead, try rinsing with water when you’re done.

 Also bear in mind that the tiny particles of activated charcoal can be difficult to rinse away from fine lines and crevices, such as those found around fillings and dental restorations.

 There may be some anti-microbial benefit to the residual charcoal, but the downside is that it may remain visible in your mouth.(3) If you’re aiming for pearly whites, you’ll want to be able to wash away all traces of the charcoal!